rbmk-project/rbmk/README.md

 * `rbmk_disable_markdown` disables markdown rendering when
 producing help text thus making the binary much smaller.

+* `rbmk_disable_plugin` disables support for extending the RBMK command-line interface using plugins.

 You need to pass these feature flags to the `go build` command or the `go install` command using the `-tags` flag.